epicosy/cb-repair/README.md

 # cb-repair
-An infrastructure that extends a collection of 154 vulnerable programs in C code into a benchmark for automatic program repair tools.
+An infrastructure that extends a collection of 70 vulnerable programs in C code into a benchmark for automatic program repair tools.
 The programs were selected out of 250 applications initially designed for DARPA's Cyber Grand Challenge (CGC).

 The applications were purposely built to challenge vulnerability identification and remediation systems, known as Challenge Binaries (CB).
 The CBs were developed for DECREE OS, a custom Linux-derived OS, and subsequently, most of the CBs were modified by Trail of Bits to work on Linux, OS X, and Windows.
 This repository is an extension over Trail of Bits' work.
-The CBs were purposely selected to facilitate the generation of their test suite, composed by polls and POVs (part of CBs require the shared objects created during the build in order to generate the polls).

 The infrastructure extends the provided tools and build system, and was designed to make the CBs compatible and reproducible for comparative studies and research techniques in automatic patch generation.
 The similar available